Updated on: 8/30/2023

 This excess weight exerts more pressure on your veins, leading to an increased risk.

-We’re looking at you, office workers.
-Staying in one position for extended time forces your veins to work harder, which can place you at risk.
+Staying in one position for an extended time forces your veins to work harder, which can place you at risk.

 If you’ve had any trauma to your legs or veins, this may weaken them, increasing your chances of developing varicose veins.